franklin-comp331/franklin-comp331.github.io/README.md

-# AI-Assisted Software Engineering Lectures
+# AI-Assisted Software Engineering Course

 This repository contains a Quarto site built from Jupyter notebooks.
 It hosts a 12-week undergraduate course on AI-Assisted Software Engineering.
 The site uses reveal.js for slide-style presentations generated from the notebooks.